-WALT Learn how to recognise hazards that may cause harm or injury and know what to do to reduce risk and keep ourselves (or others) safe.
+WALT learn how to recognise hazards that may cause harm or injury and know what to do to reduce risk and keep themselves (or others) safe.

-WALT Know how to help keep our body protected and safe.
-E.g. wearing a seatbelt, protective clothing WALT Understand that our body belongs to us and should not be hurt or touched without our permission and know what to do if we feel uncomfortable.
+WALT know how to help keep my body protected and safe.

+WALT understand that my body belongs to me and should not be hurt or touched without my permission.

-WALT recognise and respond to pressure to do something that makes us feel unsafe or uncomfortable. (including online)
+WALT understand what to do if I feel uncomfortable.
+WALT learn how to recognise and respond to pressure to do something that makes me feel unsafe or uncomfortable.

-WALT Know how everyday health and hygiene rules and routines help people stay safe and healthy. (including how to manage the use of medicines, such as for asthma, and other household products, responsibly)

-WALT Know how to react and respond if there is an accident and how to deal with minor injuries.
-E.g. scratches, grazes, burns

-WALT Know what to do in an emergency, including calling for help and speaking to the emergency services.
+WALT know how everyday health and hygiene rules and routines help people stay safe and healthy.
+WALT know how to react and respond if there is an accident and how to deal with minor injuries.
+WALT know what to do in an emergency, including calling for help and speaking to the emergency services.